nofitnessforpurpose/TopSlotPower01/README.md

 #### Incorrect battery insertion
 All combinations of incorrect CR2032 battery insertion were tested.
 No measurable reverse voltage was applied.
 No backup power was supplied.
 No degradation identified.

 Single battery insertion.
-No measurable voltage.
+No measurable voltage was applied.
 No degradation identified.

 Operation returned on correct insertion of batteries.